Antergos/TODO/Cnchi/README.md

 - [x] Feature Screen - Entire window shrinks in size causing horizontal scroll bars to show.
 - [x] Welcome Screen - Make the progressbar stay hidden.
 It wasn't working on the last attempt.
 - [ ] Is it possible to use a fixed size wrapper element to hold all other UI elements as you would do in HTML/CSS.
-    - [ ] Desktop Screen - Prevent it from expanding Cnchi's window.
+    - [x] Desktop Screen - Prevent it from expanding Cnchi's window.
-    - [ ] Time Zone Map Screen - Expands Cnchi's window a few pixels.
+    - [x] Time Zone Map Screen - Expands Cnchi's window a few pixels.
 - [x] Disable Razor-QT
+- [ ] KDE config corrections.
+This is almost done -Dustin

 ### Complete Test Install For Each Desktop